 - Your renewal material will be mailed to you within 14 business days.

-If your address has changed, or your registration is expired, you can't renew online.
-Otherwise:
+NOTE: If your address has changed, or your registration is expired, you cannot renew online.

 - Go to the renewal site and enter your PIN.
 (If you don't have one, you must renew in person or by mail.)

 - Follow the instructions given to complete your renewal process.

 - Pay your fee with your valid VISA, MasterCard, or Discover Card credit card.